 Schaefer has been a member of the SLAM team for 22 years.
 He currently serves as Director of Quality Assurance & Control (QAQC), leading the development and implementation of SLAM’s QA/QC process, the development of SLAM standards/best practices, and performing project QC reviews firmwide.
 As one of SLAM’s technical leaders, he serves as a resource in matters including documentation, codes, sustainability, construction administration and Revit.

 Smith has more than 35 years of experience as a design architect, serving a broad range of industry sectors, including the firm’s Healthcare and Sports Studio.
-His portfolio includes serving as design lead for the Olympic Stadium in Atlanta and its post-Olympic conversion to Turner Field, as well as lead of the exterior envelope development team for the University of Iowa Stead Family Children’s Hospital.
+He served as design lead for the Olympic Stadium in Atlanta and its post-Olympic conversion to Turner Field.

 Zygmunt joined SLAM in 2007 and serves as a structural engineer in the corporate, municipal, hospital, laboratory, education and entertainment resort markets.
-He is a registered engineer in the state of Connecticut and was appointed chairperson of the Connecticut Structural Engineering License Committee and a member of the Connecticut Structural Engineers Coalition, and National Council of Structural Engineering Associations (NCSEA).
+He is a registered engineer in the state of Connecticut and was appointed chairperson of the Connecticut Structural Engineering License Committee.

 Caisse actively attends national conferences and has presented about patient-centered care at the Planetree International Conference.
 Her leadership skills extend outside of the firm, serving local organizations, as Director on the Board of Professional Women in Construction’s CT Chapter (PWC-CT) and as chairperson of the Mentorship Committee providing opportunities for students interested in pursuing careers within the architecture, engineering, and construction industries.
+In 2019, she received an Excellence in Mentoring Award from PWC-CT.
 She holds a Bachelor of Architecture and Bachelor of Arts in foreign language from Roger Williams University.

 Infelt’s healthcare projects include the University of Iowa Hospitals and Clinics, University of Rochester Medical Center, University of Colorado Health, Yale New Haven Hospital, Jackson Memorial Hospital – University of Miami, Kaiser Permanente, and work with the Veteran’s Affairs and Department of Defense Health Systems.
 Doug is a member of the American Institute of Architects and he holds a Bachelor of Arts in Architecture and a Bachelor of Architecture from Iowa State University, where he has served as a guest juror for their healthcare studio.